Google Ads Guide – How to Set up an Account & Campaigns

 Planning, implementing and testing are key to achieving a successful Google Ads account.
 You can also work with a specialist Google Ads management services provider for setup and management.
 When you set the account up on your credit card with your own company name you will always own the account.

-Before you run your AdWords campaign a final tip would be to make sure that you are checking everything we have mentioned above is set up or has been considered.
+Before you run your Ads campaign a final tip would be to make sure that you are checking everything we have mentioned above is set up or has been considered.
 You don’t want to miss out crucial details that could impact your cost or your chances of reaching a high volume of clicks and sales.

 Liam Holmes